PainAxis/EFTForge/README.md

 ```

 This single .bat file will:
-- Wipe and rebuild the local database from scratch
+- **First run**: build the database and sync all item data from tarkov.dev before starting, since there's nothing to serve yet
-- Sync all item data from tarkov.dev automatically
+- **Subsequent runs**: start the FastAPI backend immediately against your existing local database, then re-sync tarkov.dev data in the background
 - Start the FastAPI backend at `http://127.0.0.1:8000`
 - Serve the frontend at `http://127.0.0.1:5500`
 - Open your browser to both

-Once the backend console shows **"Application startup complete"**, the site will auto-populate with guns.
+The site is usable as soon as the backend console shows **"Application startup complete"**.
+If the background sync finds new data, a toast prompts you to refresh; otherwise nothing changes and you keep working on the data you already had.
 That's it!

 > **Note:** `sync_tarkov_dev.py` is called automatically by launch.bat, which calls reset.py.
 Avoid running it directly during local development, it is only used on the live production server for manual out-of-cycle resyncs.